-The Shared Solar NYC Gateway is a platform to connect community shared solar developers to interested owners of potential host sites, including rooftops and open land.
-Additionally, the Gateway allows local residents and businesses to sign up for notifications about subscription opportunities to local community shared solar projects originating from the Gateway.
+The Shared Solar NYC Gateway is a platform to connect community shared solar developers to owners of potential host sites, including rooftops and open land.
+Additionally, the Gateway allows residents and businesses to sign up for notifications about subscription opportunities to local Community Shared Solar (CSS) projects.
 Sustainable CUNY and the NYC Solar Partnership will identify and educate potential host site owners and potential subscribers through Solarize marketing campaigns.
-The first pilot campaign is Solarize Brooklyn CB6: Sun for All.
-The Gateway addresses the primary barrier to community shared solar in New York City, which is suitable host site identification.
+The Gateway addresses the primary barrier to CSS in New York City, which was suitable host site identification.
 This was identified in the NYC Solar Partnership’s 2016 RFI on community shared solar.

 Find your building’s potential solar capacity on the NY Solar Map.

 Sustainable CUNY is actively seeking large commercial spaces to host a shared solar array.
-If you or someone you know owns over 10,000 square feet of roof, parking lot or open space in NYC, please submit it into our Gateway.
+If you own or know of a location over 10,000 square feet of roof, parking lot or open space in NYC, please submit it into the Shared Solar Gateway.